Chalazion, eyelid lumps

 What Are The Complications That Come With A Chalazion?

-Although unsightly, chalazia rarely lead to any visual problems.
-If the chalazion becomes infected, this could lead to a preseptal cellulitis which must be treated with oral antibiotics.
-Often the cysts form into into a hard eyelid lump, which may be present for many months.
+Although unsightly, chalazia rarely leads to any visual problems.
+If the chalazion becomes infected, this could lead to preseptal cellulitis, which must be treated with oral antibiotics.
+The cysts often form into a hard eyelid lump, which may be present for many months.
 There are a few things you should not do with a chalazion in order not to make it worse.

 What Are The Signs and Symptoms of a Chalazion?